 While at the market, we saw a man preparing dead chickens for sale.
 We also heard the sounds of the animals at the back, so we didn’t go closer.
 At that point, we were looking for fruits.
 Imagining their high vibration and delicious juicy textures through our bodies made us quickly continue our way on.

 In the Desert, we’ve seen many dromedaries.
-I cried when I became close to them.
-I have seen dromedaries and elephants in India before, and I actually rode them at the time, seven years ago.
-I guess I wasn’t expecting to see how these animals were trapped by their mouths and noses.
+I cried once I became close to them.
+I have seen dromedaries and elephants in India before, and I actually rode them at the time, many years ago.
+This time, I guess I wasn’t expecting to see how these animals were trapped by their mouths and noses.
 I chose not to ride any of them, so, like a few other people, I walked.
 This really didn’t make me a better person.
 This only made me see how much this world can be violent and how much I am part of it.
 I saw myself in those dromedaries and also in those men.
 I felt how it’s like to suffer from being forced to do something we feel unnatural to us and I felt how it’s like to control others for our own benefits.
 Which part was me and which part was not?
-Can I really dissociate myself from this reality, just because some years ago I decided to stop eating animals?
+Can I really dissociate myself from this reality?
 Who am I but a part of this whole?

 I spent the entire night in the desert’s camp, receiving flashes of consciousness as if the Universe wanted to make sure that I knew I was no different from all the others and that the only way forward was that one of unconditional love.